Mr-Nobody1/chat-UI-streamlit-app/README.md

-Make a `config.py` file and update it accordingingly.
+Make a `config.py` file and update it accordingly.
 ```
 OPENAI_API_KEY = ''
 PINECONE_API_KEY = ''